This comprehensive car camping checklist is designed to help you to prepare for your next outdoor trip.

 Head torch: I’ve had a few head torches over the years but I really like my current Petzl.
 It has different brightnesses as well as the red light option to avoid blinding everyone around you!

 Camp lantern: Head torches are great but it’s also handy to have a lantern around camp.
-This nifty lantern charges from USB and has 2 detachable torches.
+Theres plenty to choose from but this nifty lantern charges from USB and has 2 detachable torches.

 First Aid Kit: This kit is compact and every section is labelled which makes it fast and easy to use.